 Have your employee read through either a training book or watch a training video.
 This will provide an overview of what is expected and what your cleaning services looks like.

-You can use my EBook: A Maid Services Guide to Cleaning Professionally It walks your through the exact steps on how to clean a home and what tools and supplies are needed.
-It also covers etiquette and what to do and what not to do in a clients home.
+You can use my EBook: A Maid Services Guide to Cleaning Professionally the Ebook walks you through the etiquettes to being in a clients home, the exact steps on how to clean a home and what tools and supplies are needed.
+It also covers client reminder emails and end of day checklists.

 Have the Employee shadow you while you clean